djeada/Algorithms-And-Data-Structures/src/graphs/README.md

 * <b>Input</b>: A weighted graph and a start vertex A.
 * <b>Output</b>: An array of distances.

-We need two additional containers:
+We need three additional containers:

 * an array called distances indexed by the vertices.
 * a hash table called finished.